-- ✓ The PCC has provided financial resources to the Force to maximise their use of technology.
-This includes money to invest in a new telephony system within the force control room. - ✓ The Force has appointed additional staff and officers to increase its digital investigation team in order to better meet demand.
+- ✓ The North East Cyber Protect Network have been a key influence in the creation of national guidance around cyber domestic violence and will begin training officers internally in 2023. - ✓ The PCC has provided financial resources to the Force to maximise their use of technology.
+This includes money to invest in a new telephony system within the force control room. - ✓ The Force has appointed additional staff and officers to increase its digital investigation team in order to better meet demand. - ✓ The force now has a dedicated analyst function North East Regional Organised Cyber Crime Unit (NEROCU) who identify crime and intelligence trends in order for us to deliver relevant crime prevention advice.